lighthouse-labs/learning-linker/README.md

 To add this gem to your Rails project, add the following line to your gemfile, using the latest tagged release:

-`gem ‘learning-linker’, git: “https://github.com/lighthouse-labs/learning-linker.git”, tag: ‘[latest tagged version in Releases]’`
+`gem 'learning-linker', git: 'https://github.com/lighthouse-labs/learning-linker.git', tag: '[latest tagged version in Releases]'`

+Then run `bundle`!

 ### Environment Variables